 We pride ourselves on being one of the most diverse law schools in the country.
-The entering class is typically 35-40% students of color, which places LLS among the most diverse law schools in the country according to several leading indicators.
-Because of this, clubs like La Raza de Loyola, the Asian Pacific American Law Students Association, and the Black Law Students Association thrive on the LLS campus.
+The entering class is typically 35-40% students of color, which ranks Loyola's diversity rate in the top 20 among ABA-approved law schools (U.S. News & World Report).
+Because of this, clubs like La Raza de Loyola, the Asian Pacific American Law Students Association, and the Black Law Students Association thrive on the Loyola campus.